Vinni-Cedraz/ft_printf/README.md

 **from #include <strings.h>**
 * bzero

-**all the other functions in the repo, that weren't mentioned here, are not part of the libc**
+**all the functions in the repo that weren't mentioned here are just not part of the libc**

 ## Here are the non-mandatory ones I created and added for convenience:
 * ft_strrev